 A simple yet sophisticated addition to your border, the daisy-like flowers on long stems will add to an informal garden either planted in-ground or in a container, growing upright to 1m in full sun.

 A classic climber that can grow to 12 metres provides colour all year to a sunny or partially shaded border.
-The intriguing blue-purple flowers bloom in summer with orange fruits flourishing
+The intriguing blue-purple flowers bloom in summer with orange fruits flourishing in winter.

 Sure to provide texture to your border with drooping, red, tassel-like flowers in summer and autumn alongside the large leaves.
 They will tolerate any well-drained soil in a sunny but sheltered spot.